jaz-jlh/jaz-jlh.github.io/README.md

 To Do:

-add video links
+-add video links
-add line following gif
+-add line following gif